beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 ## Writing our own higher-order function!

-Now that you are somewhat familiar with higher-order functions, both those that can return functions and those that take functions as arguments, Let's try to build some of our own, useful higher-order functions!
+Now that you are somewhat familiar with higher-order functions, both those that can return functions and those that take functions as arguments, let's try to build some of our own, useful higher-order functions!

 ### Drying up code with higher-order functions